Skilled Chicago Traffic Ticket Lawyer

-Being pulled over for a traffic ticket is a stressful experience.
+Being pulled over by a police officer for a traffic ticket is a stressful experience.
 Most people in Chicago will pay a fine on the spot or after receiving a notification in the mail to avoid any further trouble.
-However, police officers and traffic wardens know this, which is why they might issue a traffic ticket without sufficient evidence to prove your wrongdoing.
+However, police officers and traffic wardens know this, so they might issue a traffic ticket without sufficient evidence to prove your wrongdoing.

-As a citizen of Illinois, you have a legal right to challenge any ticket or violation that you receive.
-When you pay a fine or receive penalty points, you admit that you violated the law.
+As a citizen of Illinois, you have a legal right to challenge any ticket or violation you receive.
+You admit you violated the law when you pay a fine or receive penalty points.
 Although one ticket may not harm your driving record, receiving multiple tickets or violations could cause suspension or revocation of your driver’s license.
-Without a license, you cannot drive to work, visit family and friends, or carry out daily tasks in your vehicle.
+Without a valid license, you cannot drive to work, visit family and friends, or do daily tasks in your vehicle.

 Traffic Offenses in Chicago

 Most people that receive a traffic violation in the mail pay the ticket without questioning or contesting it.
 However, when you pay for a traffic ticket, you admit you broke the law.
-This admission can have further consequences down the line and may affect your valid driver’s license.
+This admission can have further consequences and affect your valid driver’s license.
 Multiple convictions could cause your license to be suspended or permanently revoked.

-On top of this, traffic violations can have a negative impact on your insurance premiums.
+On top of this, traffic violations can hurt your insurance premiums.
 Insurance companies try to get as much money as possible from their clients.
 If you pay for a traffic ticket and get points on your driving record, they will increase your rates.
 Penalty points stay on your license for at least five years, so you will have increased rates for a long time.
 You may also face higher premiums if you try to switch insurance companies.